Showing posts with label Audrey Hepburn. Show all posts

 BONUS MATERIAL

 On April 13, 1979 Grauman's Chinese Theater added two ugly, boxy cineplexes to the original theater built in 1926.
 Bloodline was one of a package of Paramount releases premiering at the new theaters that summer.
-I saw Bloodline on opening night Friday, June 29th, which also happened to be the opening day of both the latest Bond film Moonraker and the Bill Murray summer camp comedy
+I saw Bloodline on opening night, Friday, June 29th, which also happened to be the opening day of both the latest Bond film, Moonraker, and the Bill Murray summer camp comedy Meatballs, two films targeted at a young audience.
+I watched Bloodline with an audience comprised mostly of older couples and a few folks turned away from sold-out Bond screenings.

-Premiere features were: Hurricane, Old Boyfriends, and in the main theater, Superman
+Premiere features were: Hurricane, Old Boyfriends, and, in the main theater, Superman

 Here's the trailer for Bloodline's 1986 television broadcast.
 Even in this 30-second clip are scenes not in the theatrical release.
 Accounting for supporting player Michelle Phillips being so prominently in the ads is the fact that she was appearing on the ABC TV series Hotel at the time.
 HERE

 Bloodline marked the 5th screen pairing of Romy Schneider and Maurice Ronet.
-Prior to Bloodline, they appeared in the mystery/thriller Qui?
-(1970)

 Copyright © Ken Anderson 2009 -2016